How InSight’s Client-First Advisory Turns Numbers Into Partnerships (and Profit)

 What real-world results does a Client-First approach deliver?

 Audit revenue for commission overlap, restructure to fee-only, educate clients on costs, and sync communications to client needs.
-Adopt get CRM, use behavioral surveys, and monitor KPIs like NPS and referrals monthly.
+Adopt secure CRM, use behavioral surveys, and monitor KPIs like NPS and referrals monthly.
 Start small—meaningful, regular updates build trust and growth fast.

 For deeper dives, see the SEC’s fiduciary requirements, the , and the .
 Curious how Client-First could transform your firm?
 Reach out for a strategy session—your clients (and their grandmothers) will thank you.